Alqueva Dam: Benefits

-Destruction
+Impacts

 The dam caused the loss of prehistoric engravings and habitat of rare and endangered species including eagles, kites, wild boars, and the Iberian lynx.
 A Roman fort was also submerged.

 The Alqueva Multi Purpose Project has a strong financial investment in impact mitigation plans.
 The archaeological intervention of about 1,200 cultural heritage sites is one result.

 An environmental leader, José Paulo Martins, said the dam is a waste of money, as "the government's own secret reports say only 48% of the irrigated land can be worked profitably".